MamidiRohit/Project2/Readme.md

 - **Train and test the Gradient Boosting model.**
 - **Output the Mean Squared Error (MSE) of the predictions.**

+4.Are there specific inputs that your implementation has trouble with?
+Given more time, could you work around these or is it fundamental?
 ## Potential Issues and Workarounds

 The model may encounter difficulties with specific types of inputs such as: